clairej12/argon/docs/index.rst

-Welcome to Foundry's documentation!
+Welcome to argon's documentation!
 ==================================

-**Foundry** is a Python library for rapid jax development, providing a high-level interface for training neural networks, as well as tools for diffusion models, reinforcement learning, and optimization.
+**argon** is a Python library for rapid jax development, providing a high-level interface for training neural networks, as well as tools for diffusion models, reinforcement learning, and optimization.